jefflund/dot/README.md

 including all of my dotfiles for vim, lxde, tmux, and bash, and setup scripts for Fedora.

+Before using these scripts, understand that the config repo *must* live in $HOME/config.
+Any other location will cause the install scripts to fail.

 To run the full setup, run ```sudo ./bin/systemize```.
 This will setup the home directory, install many packages, and link the dotfiles.
 Optionally, a hostname can be given for